probation-officer

 21-8181 Joshua Hayes v.
 United States Eleventh Circuit 2022-06-17 Denied Response WaivedIFP constitutional-vagueness delegation-of-authority due-process judicial-delegation probation-conditions probation-officer sentencing-guidelines supervised-release vagueness Whether the imposition of Standard Condition (12), U.S.S.G. § 5D1.3(c)(12), violates a defendant's right to Due Process because the condition unconsti…

 21-7382 Adolfo Huerta v.
-United States Fifth Circuit 2022-03-16 Denied Response WaivedIFP article-ii constitutional-law due-process inpatient-treatment judicial-authority non-delegation probation-officer supervised-release treatment-program Does a supervised release condition imposing 'inpatient or outpatient' participation in a treatment program constitute an impermissible delegation of …
+United States Fifth Circuit 2022-03-16 Denied Response WaivedIFP article-ii constitutional-law due-process inpatient-treatment judicial-authority non-delegation probation-officer supervised-release treatment-program Does a supervised release condition imposing "inpatient or outpatient" participation in a treatment program constitute an impermissible delegation of …

 20-5490 William James Payton v.
-United States Fifth Circuit 2020-08-25 Denied Response WaivedIFP 3583(d)(2) criminal-procedure home-visit home-visits liberty-deprivation probation-officer statutory-interpretation statutory-purposes supervised-release Is a standard condition of supervised release too broad to comply with the directive under § 3583(d)(2) that a condition involve no greater deprivatio…
+United States Fifth Circuit 2020-08-25 Denied Response WaivedIFP 3583(d)(2) criminal-procedure home-visit home-visits liberty-deprivation probation-officer statutory-interpretation statutory-purposes supervised-release 1) Is a standard condition of supervised release which requires a person to "permit a probation officer to visit [him] at any time athome or elsewhere…